 - for a prescription of medicines that are fully or partially covered by the health insurance or nourishment for special medical purposes, irrespective of the number of prescribed packages on the prescription.

 - for emergency care that was provided by the first aid medical service including first aid medical service provided by the dentists,

 - for hospital emergency service provided on Saturday, Sunday and holidays and in working days during 5:00 PM and 7:00 AM unless the insured person is subsequently admitted to hospital.

 The legal act also exhaustively mentions the exceptions from this rule, when the insured person does not have the obligation to pay the regulation charges – for example for some preventive examinations (inspections), dialysis, protective treatment ordered by a court, obligatory treatment of an infectious disease etc.

 The overall limit of 2.500 and 5.000 CZK

-If the total amount of regulation charges covered by the insured person (or his/her legal representative) exceeds 5.000 CZK per a calendar year, the health insurance fund is obliged to pay the insured person (or his/her legal representative) back the exceeding amount no later than 60 days after the end of the calendar quarter in which the limit was exceeded.
+If the total amount of regulation charges paid by the insured person (or his/her legal representative) exceeds 5.000 CZK per a calendar year, the health insurance fund is obliged to pay the insured person (or his/her legal representative) back the exceeding amount no later than within 60 days after the end of the calendar quarter in which the limit was exceeded.

 The overall limit for children under the age of 18 and for pensioners above the age of 65 is 2.500 CZK per a calendar year.